ianmacartney/embeddings-in-convex/README.md

-# Embeddings Playground with Pinecone, OpenAI, and Convex
+# Embeddings Playground with OpenAI and Convex

 An example of working with embeddings and vector databases in Convex.